 The B.S. degree program is designed for students who want to major in mathematics, but don’t want to teach at the high school level.
-Our strong foundation of pure mathematics, combined with the variety of applied mathematics, prepares students to pursue an advanced degree.
+Olivet's strong foundation of pure mathematics, combined with the variety of applied mathematics, prepares students to pursue an advanced degree.
 Graduate teaching fellowships are readily available at major universities for superior math students.
 It is also ideal for students who want to work in a mathematics profession, such as research and development for a company.